ytopt-team/ytopt/README.md

     scipts for running benchmark problems in the problems directory ytopt/
-    scripts that contain the search implementations ytopt/benchmark/
+    scripts that contain the search implementations ytopt/hpo/
+    Hyperparameter optimization with 7 and 17 hyperparameters ytopt/benchmark/
     a set of problems the user can use to compare our different search algorithms or as examples to build their own problems ytopt-libe/